dburea01/notes-api/README.md

 ## Access to the api documentation
 [scramble](https://github.com/dedoc/scramble) is installed.
 This tool allows you to generate high quality API docs without writing (almost) annotations.
 If you respect the laravel standards, then scramble will find all your routes/validation rules/responses/errors/etc...

-Once the project is installed, go to http://localhost:8000/docs/api to see this documentation
+Once the project is installed, go to http://localhost:8000/docs/api to see this documentation.

 ## Demo ##
 https://notesapi-16ff4c1d6469.herokuapp.com/docs/api#/